maciekx7/CinemaApp/README.md

 # CinemaApp
 Client-Server Cinema Application.
 Android Mobile Client, REST API ASP.NET Core server and MySQL database.

-This project was created on porpouse of academic project.
+This project was created on purpose of academic project.

 In src folder you can find:
 * Server source code written in ASP.NET Core C#,